-- Cold compresses can be applied several times a day to reduce itching and inflammation.
+- Apply cold compresses to your skin several times a day to reduce itching and inflammation.

-- Topical creams and ointment can be applied to the skin to help reduce itching and discomfort.
+- Use topical creams and ointment to reduce itching and discomfort.

-The prognosis for a skin infection varies depending the cause.
+The prognosis for a skin infection varies depending on the cause.
 Most types of bacterial infections respond well to medications.
-Certain strains of bacteria, such as methicillin-resistant staphylococcus aureus (MRSA), are resistant to common antibiotics and can be harder to treat.
+Certain strains of bacteria, such as methicillin-resistant staphylococcus aureus (MRSA), are resistant to common antibiotics and are more difficult to treat.

 There are several ways to reduce the chances of developing a skin infection.
 Frequent hand washing is one of the best ways.

 - Use mild soap or an alcohol-based sanitizing gel regularly, especially after shaking hands.

 - Change wet, sweaty clothes, socks, and shoes to reduce the chances of contracting fungal skin infections.